lzwjava/lzwjava.github.io/original/2024-12-29-cooking-en.md

 * Parchment paper is better than aluminum foil because it won't stick to the cooking surface.

+* Be careful with ingredients that contain a lot of water, such as bell peppers.
+Stirring them with meat may release water, lowering the stir-fry temperature and slowing the cooking process.

 {: .centered }
 ![](assets/images/cooking/c1.jpg){: .responsive }
 *Source: Self-captured*{: .caption }